Holographic Transmitarray Antenna with linear Polarization in X band

-A holographic TA using the unit cell shown in Fig.\ref{fig:salehic}, and Fig.\ref{fig:salehid} is designed and manufactured.
-As the aperture efficiency of the square aperture antenna is lower than that of the circular one, a circular aperture holographic TA with a radius of 13.3 cm is fabricated, as seen in Fig.\ref{fig:salehip}.
-The antenna feed is a pyramidal horn whose aperture size is $40\times{26} {cm}^2$.
+As a proof of concept, a holographic TA using the unit cell shown in Fig.\ref{fig:fig6(a)} and Fig.\ref{fig:fig6(b)} is designed and manufactured.
+As the aperture efficiency of the square aperture antenna is lower than that of the circular one, a circular aperture holographic TA with a radius of 13.3 (cm) is fabricated.
+The antenna feed is a pyramidal horn whose aperture size is $40\times{26} ({cm}^2)$.
 It operates at X band and uses the WR90 waveguide.